 The BA English Literature and Welsh is an opportunity to study two honours courses at University.

-As a joint honours student, you will find that often there are complementary issues and perspectives as well as skills and that link subjects, be they critical analysis, historical contexts or recent research.
+As a joint honours student, you will find that often there are complementary issues and perspectives that link subjects, be they critical analysis, historical contexts or academic approaches.

 |Typical places available||The School of Welsh typically has 30 places available.|